-Business energy tariffs work in the same way as regular energy tariffs, but they are specifically designed for businesses to use.
-Businesses are more likely to sign up for a set amount of time (usually between one and three years) and pay a set fee for their energy use, rather than opting for a rolling contract.
-This means that they won’t be affected by price changes in the way that some domestic customers are.
+Business energy tariffs work in the same way as regular energy tariffs but are designed exclusively for business use.
+As a business customer, you’re more likely to sign up for a set period (typically 1-3 years) and pay a set fee for your energy use, rather than opt for a rolling contract.
+This obviously protects you from price changes and allows you to better predict costs.

-Businesses can also expect to pay more for their energy use than domestic customers.
-Their energy rates are charged at the current rate of VAT of 20%, while the VAT for domestic energy is charged at 5%.
-As of 2001, they were also required to pay the Climate Change Levy (CCL) on their gas and electricity use.
+Business users also pay more for their energy use than domestic customers.
+That’s because business energy rates are charged at the current rate of VAT (20%), while VAT on domestic energy is just 5%.
+You will also be required to pay the Climate Change Levy (CCL) charge on your gas and electricity use.

-There are a number of things to consider when choosing a business energy deal:
+There are several things to think about when choosing a business energy deal:

-Unit rates and standing charges - this is what will make up the bulk of what you’re required to pay.
-The more energy your business uses, the more you’ll pay, but it’s always defined by the unit rate and standing charges.
+Unit rates and standing charges - these make up the bulk of your energy bill.
+The more energy your business consumes, the more you’ll pay – and it’s always defined by the per kWh unit rate and daily standing charge.

-Out of contract rates - if you stay with a supplier past the end of your contract with them, you might be moved onto a more expensive contract with variable rates, which could mean the amount you pay skyrockets.
+Out-of-contract rates - if you stay with a supplier past the end of your contract with them, you could be moved on to a more expensive variable-rate contract, which could see your bills skyrocket.

 The best way to get a cheap business gas or electricity deal is to first check your existing contract to see whether you can switch without incurring an early exit fee.
-If you are allowed to do so, get in touch with a business energy price comparison broker which will be able to pull together a shortlist of the best deals based on your needs and location for you to go through.
-You can then make your final decision and confirm the switch of your business energy supplier.
+If you’re able to do so, get in touch with a business energy price comparison broker who will put together a shortlist of the best deals based on your business location, consumption, and requirements for you to examine.
+Once you’ve made your final decision, simply confirm the switch of your business energy supplier.